Wilcoxon Two Independent Samples Test

 (Use Wsmallest - 0.5 if Wsmallest > N*(N+1)/4, else use Wsmallest + 0.5)

-You can compute this test by clicking HERE.
+You can compute the Sign Test by clicking HERE.